JohnTitor/JohnTitor/README.md

 ### My Sponsors

 A huge thank you to all the sponsors!
+I do OSSing in my spare time and sponsoring definitely helps my life.

 <details><summary>Sponsors image</summary>
 <p>